bozsahin/thebench/README.md

 The installer also creates the <code>~ /bin</code> directory in your home if you don't already have one.
 If you have it, the last two files are saved in there.
-The only surgical touch to your <code>~/.bashrc</code>, which is where your bash variables are kept (usually), is to add this directory to the PATH variable and eliminate duplicates in it.
+The only surgical touch to your <code>~/.bashrc</code>, which is where your bash variables are kept (usually), is to add this directory  to the PATH variable and eliminate duplicates in it, and define $THEBENCHPYTHON variable.

 You may have noticed the curious absence of <code>rpm</code> package manager support for install.
 Unlike <code>yum</code>, which is also available in rpm-based platforms, <code>rpm</code> is subscription-based.
 I find that quite un-linux, and non-transparent.